Boilerplate (Contract law) - Definition

 1. Readily available design, content, or format that corresponds to various uses.

-Currently, the term boilerplate is used in various settings to refer to a standard form, procedure, and or method.
+The term boilerplate is also used in various settings to refer to a standard form, procedure, and or method.
 For example, in information technology, the computer programmers communicate by using the boilerplate coding to write new program since the modern programs can have numerous lines of codes and therefore it is not possible to write such pragmas from scratch.
-Besides, in marketing press or materials, rarely produces change.
-In public relation and marketing, the term boilerplate refers to a block of language in press or marketing materials that do not change frequently.
-Such kind of boilerplates is mostly written to express the mission of the company or cast the good light of the company.
-They are often added to various company publications webpage, and press including about Us page.

 Academic Research on Boilerplate